vitei/Usagi/README.md

 1. From a command window run **Setup.bat**
    If gems fail to install confirm your ruby version
    If python packages fail to install confirm your python version
-   Pay attention to which environemt variables EnvironmentSetup.exe failed to set
+   Pay attention to which environmet variables EnvironmentSetup.exe failed to set
-   Note you must run environemnt setup whenever you switch to running a different Usagi project in order to set the correct USAGI_DIR env variable
+   Note you must run environment setup whenever you switch to running a different Usagi project in order to set the correct USAGI_DIR env variable

 1. Add the following environment variables either manually or by running EnvironmentSetup.exe
    MSBUILD_DIR -> [**Visual Studio Install Dir**]\MSBuild\15.0\Bin